WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 # [Controller]
 ### `Mapping='
 If you have a specific SDL_CONTROLLERCONFIG mapping, you can set it here.
+### `deadzone='
+If your joysticks are loose you can increase this to ignore unwanted movment.

 # [Language]
 ### `Code='